 I was in a daze that night.
 The party had crashed.
 Why would someone want John Lennon dead?

-As Heidi and I silently walked back to our apartment, we saw our friend Mark Brown heading the other way, hands in his pockets, looking dejected.
-Mark and I were in the Naughty Bits together — one of those “new wave” bands — but yet we did quite a few Beatles covers, since we all loved their music.
+As Heidi and I silently walked back to our apartment, we saw our friend Craig Evans heading the other way, hands in his pockets, looking dejected.
+Craig is a musician who now leads the band The Taters.
+He and I had jammed together a bunch of times and I knew how much of a Beatles fan he was.

 All my frustration exploded at that point and I screamed at Heidi.
 “That’s not how you break bad news!”
 I was irate, and wrongly took my anger at Lennon’s death out on my girlfriend (now my wife).

 I slept on the couch that night and dreamed that my father had died.

 The next day, I prepared a list of Beatles songs that John had written so the DJs wouldn’t say “Here’s another song to tribute John Lennon” and then stick on “Yesterday.”
 I also told them which songs not to play because they referenced death (“Yer Blues”; “She Said She Said”; “Happiness is a Warm Gun”; etc.) I had no classes that day so some of the DJs let me take over their shows.
 I played Lennon and Beatles all day.

 Lennon’s death affected me like no other celebrity death (until Jim Henson’s), not just because I am such a fan of his but also because of its suddenness and senselessness.
 When George Harrison died many years later, it did not affect me the same, because it was expected; he had been fighting cancer for years.

 Even today, I get a bit choked up about it.